filecoin-project/specs/content/systems/filecoin_markets/onchain_storage_market/storage_deal_flow.md

 ## Sealing sectors

-4. Once a miner finishes packing a `Sector`, it generates a `SectorPreCommitInfo` and calls `PreCommitSector` with a `PreCommitDeposit`.
-It must call `ProveCommitSector` with `SectorProveCommitInfo` within some bound to recover the deposit.
-Initial pledge will then be required at `ProveCommit`.
+4. Once a miner finishes packing a `Sector`, it generates a `SectorPreCommitInfo` and calls `PreCommitSector` or `PreCommitSectorBatch` with a `PreCommitDeposit`.
+It must call `ProveCommitSector` or `ProveCommitAggregate with `SectorProveCommitInfo`within some bound to recover the deposit.
+Initial pledge will then be required at time of`ProveCommit`.
 Initial Pledge is usually higher than `PreCommitDeposit`.
-Recovered `PreCommitDeposit` will count towards Initial Pledge and miners only need to top up additional funds at `ProveCommit`.
+Recovered `PreCommitDeposit`will count towards Initial Pledge and miners only need to top up additional funds at`ProveCommit`.
 Excess `PreCommitDeposit`, when it is greater than Initial Pledge, will be returned to the miner.
-An expired `PreCommit` message will result in `PreCommitDeposit` being burned.
-All Sectors have an explicit expiration epoch declared during `PreCommit`.
+An expired `PreCommit`message will result in`PreCommitDeposit`being burned.
+All Sectors have an explicit expiration epoch declared during`PreCommit`.
 For sectors with deals, all deals must expire before sector expiration.
 The Miner gains power for this particular sector upon successful `ProveCommit`.
 For more details on the Sectors and the different types of deals that can be included in a Sector refer to the [Sector section](filecoin_mining#sector).

 ## Prove Storage